IGNF/Borea/README.md

 Some settings are optional, depending on what you want to do with Pink Lady.
 Only the first -f parameter is mandatory

-Html documentation for functions in docs/_build/html/index.hmlt
+Html documentation python in docs/_build/html/index.hmlt Markdown documentation function in docs/functions

 ### Functionality